 Science, Discovery, and Historical Events

-For those interested in the history of flight in Arizona, Aviation Day at the Capitol presents information about the industry and businesses that it enables in the Phoenix region.
-Aircraft owners and pilots, airport managers, aviation manufacturers and educators and... members of the Arizona’s military community will discuss the importance of aviation in Arizona with state legislators.
+Those interested in the history of flight in Arizona should check out Aviation Day at the Capitol, when aircraft owners and pilots, airport managers, aviation manufacturers, educators, and members of the local military community discuss the importance of aviation in Arizona with state legislators.
 The annual Flagg Gem and Mineral Show at Mesa Community College is a fun and educational event, too.

 Movie Nights and Film Events